Festival Production Apprentices Needed for the 2017

 Penny Ayn Maas, Student Apprentice Program Advisor

-Penny Ayn Maas is honored to be returning to the BHSMF for a third summer, having co-directed & choreographed Love Changes Everything and Come to the Cabaret!
-A Celebration of Kander & Ebb, as well as serving as the artistic associate, for the past two years.
+Penny Ayn Maas is honored to be returning to the Pocono Mountains Music Festival for a fifth summer, having co-directed & choreographed Love Changes Everything and Come to the Cabaret!
+A Celebration of Kander & Ebb, as well as serving as the artistic associate, for the past four years.
 Penny is an assistant professor of Musical Theatre at Texas Christian University.
 She has worked as a professional actress, singer and dancer in New York City for over 20 years.
 On Broadway she had long, successful runs in three Tony award-winning shows: the original cast of Crazy for You, including singing on the cast album, the revival of Damn Yankees, starring Jerry Lewis, and the acclaimed revival of Cabaret, at Studio 54.
 She is featured on the Off-Broadway cast album of Swingtime Canteen, a show she has performed all over the country, singing and playing five different instruments.
 As a director and choreographer she has worked Off-Broadway with the National Yiddish Theatre (The Pirates of Penzance, The Marriage Contract), the Algonquin Theatre (Sessions, From Gershwin to Berlin), Second Stages (Vanities) and for the Fringe Festival (Kaboom!).
 She was the associate director and choreographer for three years of the BC/EFA benefit concert “Broadway Backwards,” setting numbers for stars like Whoopi Goldberg, Alan Cumming and Florence Henderson, among others.
 She has been a guest choreographer for three years with New York City’s Theatre Arts Center “Bound for Broadway” shows.
 She has also directed many children’s theater productions with the renowned Random Farms Kids Theatre in Westchester and for the Center Stage Theatre Company in Connecticut.
 Most recently, she choreographed and directed Cabaret for the Richmond Triangle Players and she provided choreography for The Music of Andrew Lloyd Webber and Les Miserables for the Riverside Center Dinner Theatre in Virginia.
-Penny is a member of AEA and SAG/ARTRA.
+Penny is a member of AEA and SAG/AFTRA.